andku23/andku23.github.io/projects/project-1.md

 ## Conclusion

 Working on HoloSage has been a great opportunity to work on a larger-scale, official project.
 I also learned a lot about developing for AR and all of the problem that were associated with it.
 I learned about working with multiple people on a project as well as leading other programmers in development.
 I really enjoyed working on this project and I hope I can use this experience in other fields as well.

-         The Holographic Accelerated Learning Environment (HALE) is a Mixed Reality program that will use a series of holograms to train a user to use any device within a room.
-This use of Mixed Reality as a teaching tool will allow the user to be able to see an interactive set of instructions projected into the real world, allowing them to learn in an augmented version of the working environment.

-        The HALE will be able to be used in two main steps.
-First, an instructor will put on the hololens and proceed to use the program to document a room or object.
-Documenting a room will consist of creating holograms within the world that will display things such as drawings and annotations, written instructions, usage tips for devices, points of interest, audio recordings and warning markers.
-The instructor will be able to create as many or as little notes as they would like within the 3D environment.
-Once the instructor feels that they have an adequate amount of notes to teach a new user, they can save all of the holograms they created in their overlay to a file.
-This file can either be stored locally within the hololens, or uploaded to a server.

-        When a student or new user  would like to learn how to use the documented material, they will be able to use the file saved by the instructor.
-The user can either put on the same hololens as the instructor, or their own hololens containing the HALE program and download the hologram file from a server.
-    Once the file is downloaded the user will be able to see all of the notes that the instructor created.
-The user will be able to learn more efficiently by being able to see all of the annotations within the actual work environment.